SandyRodger/LS170-171/L3_intro_to_http.md

   - The application server
   - The data store

 - A webserver: A server that responds to requests for static assets (files, images, javascript, css).
-These requests don'trequire any processing, so can be handled by a simple web-server.
+These requests don't require any processing, so can be handled by a simple web-server.
 - An application server: Where application or business logic resides.
 Here, more complicated requests are handled.
 This is where your server side-code lives when deployed.
     - The application server will consult a persistent data-store, like a relational database, to retrieve or create data.
-Data stores can also be simple files or key-data stores, document stores or something else -  as long as it can save data in some format.
+Data stores can also be simple files or key-data stores, document stores or something else
+    -  as long as it can save data in some format.
     - Regardless of how it is stored, it can be used to *persist* data between stateless request/response cycles.

 ### HTTP over TCP/IP